yingweiwo

 Absorption, Distribution and Excretion

-The terminal elimination half-life of efavirenz reported in single-dose studies is longer than that reported in multiple-dose studies and has averaged 52-76 hours after a single oral dose and 40-55 hours following administration of 200-400 mg daily for 10 days.
+The terminal elimination half-life of efavirenz reported in single-dose studies is longer than that reported in multiple-dose studies, averaging 52-76 hours after a single oral dose and 40-55 hours after 10 days of continuous daily administration of 200-400 mg.

 Toxicity/Toxicokinetics